Hyuna: 2016–present: Continued soloist success, label changes and upcoming projects

 On January 27, 2019, she signed with P Nation, a new agency founded by Psy since he left YG Entertainment in May 2018.
 On November 5, 2019, she released a single titled Flower Shower, her first release under P Nation.
 In January 2021, P Nation announced Hyuna's first comeback since "Flower Shower", with the release of her seventh EP I'm Not Cool and its title track of the same name, which was released on January 28.
 On September 9, 2021, Hyuna and Dawn collaborated to release their duet EP 1+1=1.

-On June 7, 2022, it was announced that Hyuna would be attending the J-Rim Super Nova Festival with E'Dawn, taking place on July 2-3, 2022.
+On June 7, 2022, it was announced that Hyuna would be attending the J-Rim Super Nova Festival with Dawn, taking place on July 2–3, 2022.
 On July 20, 2022, Hyuna released her eighth EP Nabillera and its title track of the same name.
 On August 29, 2022, P Nation announced that Hyuna would be leaving the company after deciding not to renew her contract.

+On November 6, 2023, it was reported that Hyuna had signed an exclusive contract with At Area.

+On April 2024, it was announced that Hyuna would make a comeback on May 2 with her ninth EP Attitude with the title track Q&A.

+On April 16, 2025, it was announced that Hyuna would make a comeback on April 30 with a new single titled Mrs. Nail.